frontenddogma/web-development-glossary/manuscript/d.md

 : → Coupling

 Dependency injection
 : A technique whereby one object supplies the dependencies of another object.
-A "dependency" is an object that can be used, for example as a service.
+A “dependency” is an object that can be used, for example as a service.
 Instead of a client specifying which service it will use, something tells the client what service to use.
-The "injection" refers to the passing of a dependency (a service) into the object (a client) that would use it.
-The service is made part of the client's state.
+The “injection” refers to the passing of a dependency (a service) into the object (a client) that would use it.
+The service is made part of the client’s state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.
 The intent behind dependency injection is to achieve Separation of Concerns of construction and use of objects.
 This can increase readability and code reuse.&nbsp;[†](#w-dependency-injection)

 Deployment
 : All of the activities that make a software system available for use.
 The general deployment process consists of several interrelated activities with possible transitions between them.
 Because every software system is unique, the precise processes or procedures within each activity are difficult to define.
 Therefore, “deployment” should be interpreted as a general process that has to be customized according to specific requirements or characteristics.&nbsp;[†](#w-deployment)